51 Degrees North

-51 Degrees North (sometimes stylized as 51° North) is a 2014 science fiction film written and directed by Grigorij Richters and starring Moritz von Zeddelmann, Steve Nallon, Jamie Doyle, Dolly-Ann Osterloh and Steven Cree.
-The film is visually presented as found footage shot from the perspective of various video recording devices, primarily from a hand-held camcorder operated by the main characters and from CCTV cameras and Social Media.
+51 Degrees North (sometimes stylized as 51° North) is a 2014 science-fiction film written and directed by Grigorij Richters and starring Moritz von Zeddelmann, Steve Nallon, Jamie Doyle, Dolly-Ann Osterloh, and Steven Cree.
+The film is visually presented as found footage shot from the perspective of various video recording devices, primarily from a handheld camcorder operated by the main characters and from CCTV cameras and social media.
 The original soundtrack was composed by Queen and Brian May.

 Plot

-Damon Miller (Moritz von Zeddelmann) is a talented, young German filmmaker, living in London, grappling with the pressures of an impoverished profession and a dissolving relationship, who stumbles into the discovery that the Earth stands on the brink of an extraterrestrial disaster.
+Damon Miller (Moritz von Zeddelmann) is a talented, young German filmmaker living in London who is grappling with the pressures of an impoverished profession and a dissolving relationship.
+He soon discovers that the Earth stands on the brink of an extraterrestrial disaster.

-They inform Damon that the world will end in less than three weeks when a series of asteroids will strike the Earth.
+Damon is informed that the world will end in less than three weeks when a series of asteroids will strike the Earth.
 However, a glimmer of hope remains in the form of a secret spaceship orbiting the Earth that can house up to 2,000 people.
 In exchange for a ticket to this spaceship, they task Damon with documenting the final moments leading up to the asteroid strike.

-Seeing an opportunity to save Ann and his unborn child, a chance to mend the rift his obsession has created, Damon accepts the assignment.
+Seeing an opportunity to save Ann and his unborn child and a chance to mend the rift his obsession has created, Damon accepts the assignment.
 As the end of days arrives, Damon watches London descend into madness, with families torn apart and friends lost.
 Armed only with his camera, Damon prepares to make the ultimate sacrifice to save the ones he loves.